Tax Deductions for Start-up Businesses

 - Organization Costs: This includes expenses for setting up your business as a legal entity such as accounting fees, incorporation fees, director expenses, state and legal fees and expenses for conducting any organizational meetings.
 These costs must have been incurred before the end of your first tax year in business.

 Business start-up costs are not just for one year.
-This is why these start-up costs are chargeable to a capital account and amortized over the life of the business.
+This is why these start-up costs, other than the amount you elect to deduct, are chargeable to a capital account and amortized over the life of the business.

 They are outlined in detail in Chapters 7 and 8 of IRS Publication 535.